-With all this as background, what we’ve learned is integration isn’t about the number of programs or screens — as much as it is about the business process they want to implement.
-While there may be 1,000 or more screens in the application inventory, we take a business process view of integration, not a screen view.
+With all this as background, what we’ve learned is: CICS integration isn’t about the number of programs or screens.
+It’s about the business process they want to implement.
+Even if there are 1,000 or more screens in the application inventory, we take a business process view of integration, not a screen view.
 We then help the customer create a web service to execute proper workflow, whether it involves a few screens or hundreds.
 The resulting service is easy to integrate with middle-tier or mobile apps to invoke a business process.
 And, it performs extremely well.

-Some recent HostBridge blog posts provide more insights into the approach we take and how well it performs:
+Some recent HostBridge blog posts provide more insights into the approach we take and how well it performs for:

-- For speed of developing and deploying CICS web services.
+- Speed of developing and deploying CICS web services.

 Pilot HostBridge with Your CICS Applications

 We’ve been helping make CICS applications available for 20 years.
 The CICS web services approach we promote is ideal for shops which need high-performing integrations that are not brittle.
 This is what we designed HostBridge to do when we launched it.
-The HostBridge team will provide free software and support – often onsite – to help enterprise make the business logic in their CICS applications available via an API, or as a service.
+The HostBridge team will provide free software and support.
+We’ll even come onsite to help you make the business logic in your CICS applications available via an API, or as a service.
 To discuss doing a pilot project with a member of the HostBridge team, simply submit the form below.